derekbar90/graphql-let/README.md

 ## Experimental feature: Resolver Types

-If:
+If you meed the following conditions, graphql-let generates Resolver Types.

+-   You have `schemaEntrypoint` in the config
+-   You have file paths including glob patterns in `schema`
+-   You have
+    [`@graphql-codegen/typescript-resolvers`](https://graphql-code-generator.com/docs/plugins/typescript-resolvers)
+    installed
--   your `schema` in .graphql-let.yml points to a single local GraphQL schema file (`.graphqls`)
+-   your `schemaEntrypoint` in .graphql-let.yml points to a single local GraphQL schema file (`.graphqls`)
--   you have installed [`@graphql-codegen/typescript-resolvers`](https://graphql-code-generator.com/docs/plugins/typescript-resolvers)
-    in dependencies

-, graphql-let will generate `.graphqls.d.ts` to help you type your GraphQL resolvers.
 Run:

 ```bash
 yarn add -D @graphql-codegen/typescript-resolvers